A baby cold is usually mild and harmless but can really disturb your

 This can make your baby uncomfortable and cranky.
 She may also have

-difficulty feeding comfortably and therefore loose appetite.
+difficulty feeding comfortably and therefore seem to loose her appetite.
+Babies are

-As she will be more uncomfortable when lying down, sleep is easily
+And because she'll be more uncomfortable when lying down, sleep is easily

 disturbed.
-Most babies wake
+Most babies

-up more frequently during a cold and many also have difficulty settling.
+during a cold and many also

 This usually lasts a couple of days to a week.